Prediction interval: Known mean, unknown variance

 Solving for $X_{n+1}$ gives the prediction distribution $\mu \pm sT_{n-1},$ from which one can compute intervals as before.

-Notice that this prediction distribution is more conservative than using a normal distribution with the estimated standard deviation $s$ and known mean 0, as it uses the t-distribution instead of the normal distribution, hence yields wider intervals.
+Notice that this prediction distribution is more conservative than using a normal distribution with the estimated standard deviation $s$ and known mean μ, as it uses the t-distribution instead of the normal distribution, hence yields wider intervals.
 This is necessary for the desired confidence interval property to hold.

 Unknown mean, unknown variance

 Combining the above for a normal distribution $N(\mu,\sigma^2)$ with both μ and σ2 unknown yields the following ancillary statistic:

 This simple combination is possible because the sample mean and sample variance of the normal distribution are independent statistics; this is only true for the normal distribution, and in fact characterizes the normal distribution.